Search results for:

 What is a High-Level Programming Language?

-Definition of High-Level Programming Language: A high-level programming language is one that closely resembles a language spoken by people.
+Definition of High-Level Programming Language: A high-level programming language closely resembles a language spoken by people.
 High-level languages make it easier to code because they are more intuitive than low-level languages.
-For instance, in order to print something on the page using Python, you would use the function ‘print().’
+For instance, to print something on the page using Python, you would use the function 'print().'

-One of Python’s Distinctive Qualities: It does not employ the use of curly brackets in order to define the boundaries of a block of code.
+One of Python's Distinctive Qualities: It does not employ curly brackets to define the boundaries of a block of code.
 White space and indentation are used as a substitute for curly brackets.